Japan Coast Guard: Minesweeping operations

-Talks of regional cooperation
+Regional cooperation

 In October 1999, Prime Minister Keizō Obuchi presented a series of major maritime anti-piracy cooperation proposals to ASEAN members.
-These proposals included having the JCG patrol regional waters alongside ASEAN maritime forces so as to establish a "regional coast guard body," strengthening state support for shipping companies, and improved coordination of regional responses to maritime attacks.
-Representatives for Indonesia, Malaysia, and Singapore expressed interest in the idea, although further discussions held by Obuchi's successor Yoshirō Mori did not yield as warm responses, and Chinese representatives questioned the need for any regional anti-piracy cooperation.
-Nonetheless, these ideas finally materialised somewhat in 2001 when armed JCG ships ventured into foreign waters in order to provide Indian, Thai, and Filipino maritime forces with anti-piracy training.
-Some other nations which took part in these exercises for the first time were Brunei and Indonesia in 2002, as well as Singapore in 2003.
+These proposals included having the Japan Coast Guard patrol regional waters alongside ASEAN maritime forces so as to establish a "regional coast guard body," strengthening state support for shipping companies, and improving coordination of regional responses to maritime attacks.
+Representatives of Indonesia, Malaysia, and Singapore expressed interest in the idea, although further discussions held by Obuchi's successor, Yoshirō Mori, did not yield warm responses, and Chinese representatives questioned the need for any regional anti-piracy cooperation.
+Nonetheless, these ideas finally materialized somewhat in 2001 when armed Japan Coast Guard ships ventured into foreign waters in order to provide Indian, Thai, and Filipino maritime forces with anti-piracy training.
+Nations which took part in these exercises for the first time included Brunei and Indonesia in 2002, as well as Singapore in 2003.

 Nonetheless, successive efforts by Japanese authorities to further promote a multilateral and regional maritime defense system have stalled due to disagreements and lack of commitment by regional powers, and Japanese players have tended to favour bilateral discussions instead.

 Establishment of 118 emergency number

-In May 2000, JCG introduced a nationwide emergency number, 118, for reporting accidents at sea, oil spills, suspicious vessels, smuggling, and illegal immigration.
+In May 2000, the Japan Coast Guard introduced a nationwide emergency number, 118, for reporting accidents at sea, oil spills, suspicious vessels, smuggling, and illegal immigration.
 It can be dialed from mobile phones, landline phones, public phones, and marine radiotelephones in Japan.
 In 2018, there were 5,028 calls to 118 regarding accidents or possible accidents at sea.

 Battle of Amami-Ōshima

-On December 22, 2001, JCG ships intercepted a Chinese-flagged vessel believed to be North Korean in origin, in the Japanese Exclusive Economic Zone between Kyushu and China.
-When the vessel failed to respond, she was fired upon by the JCG and an exchange of gunfire resulted.
-The unidentified vessel sank in the Chinese EEZ with all hands.
-The ship, later salvaged by the JCG, was found to be carrying weapons and spy equipment.
-The wreck and its contents were put on display at the Japanese Coast Guard Museum at Yokohama.
+On December 22, 2001, Japan Coast Guard ships intercepted a Chinese-flagged vessel, believed to be North Korean in origin, in the Japanese Exclusive Economic Zone between Kyushu and China.
+When the vessel failed to respond, she was fired upon by the Japan Coast Guard ships and an exchange of gunfire resulted.
+The unidentified vessel sank in the Chinese Exclusive Economic Zone with all hands.
+The ship, later salvaged by the Japan Coast Guard, was found to be carrying weapons and spy equipment.
+The wreck and its contents were put on display at the Japan Coast Guard Museum at Yokohama.

+Haneda Airport Collision

+On January 2, 2024, a Japan Coast Guard DHC-8 'Mizunagi 1' providing relief support in response to the 2024 Noto earthquake collided with a Japan Airlines Flight 516, an Airbus A350-900, resulting in the deaths of five Coast Guard aircrew and the severe injury of a sixth.
+The crash occurred at Tokyo's Haneda Airport.

 Missions

-The mission of the JCG is to ensure security and safety at sea as below:
+The mission of the Japan Coast Guard is to ensure security and safety at sea.
+It is responsible for performing the following tasks: